 “Now slow down.
 He can’t have just disappeared.
 What exactly happened?”

 He looked right into the landlord’s eyes.
 Everyone in the room was quiet.
 The music had stopped.

 “You need to atone.”
-The voice wasn’t loud but it hushed everyone.
-A finger of chill crawled up Matt’s spine as he saw a sullen heavy-browed man staring directly at him.
-“This is judgement.
-You must own up…all of you.
+The voice wasn’t loud but it filled the silent room.
+A finger of chill crawled up Matt’s spine as he made out a sullen heavy-browed man sitting in the shadows, staring directly at him.
+“You must own up…all of you.
 There’s blood on your hands.”

 Matt’s hands were shaking.
 “Please,” Matt whispered again.
 “Help me find my dad.”

 “It was me, it was me, it was me.”
 It went round and round in his head.
-The smell of rain-slicked tarmac roof rose in his nostrils and the feel of the chilling wind goosepimpled his skin.
+The smell of rain-slicked tarmac roof rose in his nostrils and the feel of the wind goosepimpled his skin.
 Ben was stood in front of him with that look on his face, that look he got when he knew he’d won.